-STEP 5 - INSTALL THE AIR LINE AND INFLATION VALVE
+STEP 4 - INSTALL THE AIR LINE

 Uncoil the air tubing and cut it into two equal lengths.
-DO NOT FOLD OR KINK THE TUBING.
-Try to make the cut as square as possible.
+DONOTFOLD OR KINK THE TUBING.
+The air line tubing should not be bent or curved sharply as it may buckle with age.
+Make the cut as square as possible.
 Insert one end of the tubing into the elbow fitting installed in the top of the air helper spring.
-Push the tubing into the fitting as far as possible see Figure "A".

 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck see Figure "D".
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "E".
-Run the tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
-Thermal sleeves have been provided for these conditions.
-The air line tubing should not be bent or curved sharply as it may buckle.
+The locations can be on the bumper or the body of the vehicle, but be sure that it is in a protected location so the valve will not be damaged yet still be accessible for the air chuck (see Figure "C").
+Drill a 5/16" hole or use an existing hole and install the air inflation valve using two 5/16" stainless steel flat washers per valve as supports (see Figure "D").
+Run the tubing from the air spring to the inflation valve, routing it to avoid direct heat from the muffler or tailpipe, and away from sharp edges.
+Tubing protectors have been provided for these conditions.
+Push the end of the air line tubing into the inflation valve as illustrated (see Figure "D").
 Secure the tubing in place with the nylon ties provided.
-Push the end of the air line tubing into the inflation valve as illustrated see Figure "E".

-STEP 6 - CHECK THE AIR SYSTEM
+STEP 5 - CHECK THE AIR SYSTEM

-Once the inflation valves are installed inflate the air helper springs to 70 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
+Once the inflation valves are installed, inflate the air springs and check the fittings for air leaks with an applied solution of soap and water.
 If a leak is detected at a tubing connection then check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
 The tubing can easily be removed from the fittings by pushing the collar towards the body of the fitting and then pulling out the tube.
-If a leak is detected where the brass elbow fitting screws into the spring, remove the tubing, then screw the elbow into the spring one additional turn or until the leak stops.
-Reinstall the tubing and reinflate the air springs and check for leaks as noted above.
+If a leak is detected where the fitting screws into the spring, screw the elbow into the spring until the leak stops.
+Reinflate the air helper springs and check for leaks as noted above.
+Further information on trouble-shooting can be found in the General Operation Instruction book included with this kit.